beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 }
 ```

-Mixin parameter types can also be "unconstrained" by declaring their type as "var".
+Mixin parameter types can also be "unconstrained" by declaring their type as `var`.
 This can be useful for creating generalized macro-like helpers.
 Mixins can also be implemeneted with generic parameters with constraints, which can help for either generating more useful errors or for overload selection when multiple overloaded versions of a mixin are available, but does not affect code generation.
+There is no performance penalty for using `var`, as the mixin will expand the same way at the callsite -- the only difference is in what errors occur at the callsite expression itself vs inside the expanded mixin.

 When mixin parameter types are specified, the parameter will be mutable if the caller passes in a mutable value that matches the specified type.
 If not, a type conversion will occur and the parameter will be immutable.